-Artist provided valuable artwork for the exhibit.
-At Museum Environments we consider them partners and co-creators of the exhibit design process.
+At Museum Environments we consider artist as partners and co-creators of the exhibit design process.
 We believe that their participation authenticates the voice of the exhibit.